 4.3 Direct Marketing

 Personal Information may also be used or disclosed to advise you of products and services that may be of interest to you by means of direct marketing.
+This may include us sharing your personal information with our related bodies corporate or marketing partners for this purpose.

 If you do not want your personal information to be used for direct marketing purposes, please contact us so that we can action this request.
 This is referred to as “opting out” of direct marketing.
 You can “opt-out” of direct marketing by contacting us on the details in section 7 below.